 Athens is a somewhat small city located in the state of Tennessee.
-With a population of 13,688 people and five constituent neighborhoods, Athens is the 43rd largest community in Tennessee.
+With a population of 14,371 people and seven constituent neighborhoods, Athens is the 42nd largest community in Tennessee.

-The per capita income in Athens in 2010 was $18,166, which is lower middle income relative to Tennessee and the nation.
-This equates to an annual income of $72,664 for a family of four.
+The per capita income in Athens in 2018 was $25,963, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
+This equates to an annual income of $103,852 for a family of four.
 However, Athens contains both very wealthy and poor people as well.

 Athens is a somewhat ethnically-diverse city.
 The people who call Athens home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Athens residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Athens include German, English, French, and Scottish.
+Important ancestries of people in Athens include German, Irish, English, French, and Italian.

 The most common language spoken in Athens is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Polish.